Next Council Meeting

 For additional information, see the Driving Directions.

-Paint, when completely dried with sand, kitty litter or other drying material, may be disposed of with household garbage.
+Latex-based paint, when completely dried with sand, kitty litter or other drying material, may be disposed of with household garbage.
 See this handout or our video on the 'County of Lexington' Facebook page for additional instructions.
 If brought to the landfill or to a Collection and Recycling Center, all cans must be opened and will be inspected to ensure they are completely dried.
 Liquid paint causes expensive damage.

 Commercial material must be taken to a business that can handle it.
 See a list of recycling companies in the Midlands and materials they accept here or see DHEC's Green Resource Index for a more complete, statewide listing.